penguin32/Monero-shits-for-kofi-commissions/README.md

 # Monero-shits-for-kofi-commissions
 public address be updated here with its gpg, to be verified by the commissioners

+Note: Instead of reading the shit below, you can just send the XMR directly to this monero address: kofi-monero-address.txt

 Because of text limiting shit from site, let me elaborate shit here.